zztroot/zsearch/README.md

 Search for file names or matching file contents according to the specified directory

 # download
 After downloading, configure the system environment variables and you can use them directly
+The download address is: https://github.com/zztroot/zsearch/releases

 # example
 ### Search file name and file content (all)